The main components of the program include:

 Six semester hours of graduate credit beyond the 30 hours required, with a grade of B or above, in approved rhetoric, linguistics, writing for publication, or computer courses, including Teaching College Literature, Literature as Profession, and Teaching

 Proficiency in a second foreign language (not English) relevant to your dissertation research.
-Please review the Foreign Language Requirements below for more information. (anchor link to below section)
+Please review the Foreign Language Requirements below for more information.

 Six semester hours of graduate credit beyond the 30 hours required, with a grade of B or above, in other graduate programs or departments.
 Courses must be directly related to your research needs.